 I was greeted with a warm welcome drink.
 As my friend was late, I had fresh orange juice.
 And it was truly fresh!
 Browsing through the menu I discovered that one had a good option from platters.
 But you need at least two people to eat one platter, I thought to myself after seeing the proportions later.

 We didn’t order drinks, but there is a garden bar to complement the menu.
 And you can drink anything from wine and champagne to cocktails, to regular rum and scotch and even mocktails.

 When you come to the Lodi, you must keep a lot of time on your hand to enjoy the ambience and the food.
 There are flavoured soups and plenty of salads if you want a light meal.
-And the main course has platters, char grills, pastas.
+And the main course had platters, char grills, and pasta.